Codex rate limits: see usage and avoid 429 errors

 Auto-roll (Pro feature)

-CodexUse Pro can automatically switch to a fresher Codex profile when your current account approaches its limit.
-This keeps you working without manual intervention.
+CodexUse Pro can automatically switch to a fresher Codex profile when your current account approaches its limit (only when no active chat is running).

 Strategies to avoid Codex rate limit errors